Showers expected in several places

 WEATHER FORECAST FOR NEXT 36 HOURS

-The Extremely Severe Cyclonic Storm ‘FANI’ (pronounced as FONI) over West-central and Southwest Bay of Bengal to the Northeast of Sri Lanka, was located near latitude 14.1N, Longitude 83.9E at 08.30 a.m. of 01st May 2019, about 680 km northeast of Trincomalee.
-It is likely to move north-northeastwards while moving away from the island towards the Odisha coast of India.
-Cloudy skies, Strong winds and showery conditions are expected to continue over the island and surrounding sea areas.
-Strong winds up to 60 kmph can be expected over the island, particularly in Central hilly areas, Northern, North central, Uva and Southern provinces and in Puttalam, Trincomalee and Batticaloa districts.
-Showers or thundershowers will occur at times over Sabaragamuwa, Central, Southern, Western, Uva and North-western provinces.
-Heavy falls about 100 mm can be expected at some places in the above provinces.
+The Extremely Severe Cyclonic Storm ‘FANI’ (pronounced as FONI) over West-central Bay of Bengal to the Northeast of Sri Lanka, was located near latitude 16.7N, Longitude 84.8E at 11.30 a.m. of 02nd May 2019, about 940 km northeast of Jaffna.
+It is likely to move north-northeastwards while moving away from the island, hence the affect from this system to the island will gradually reduce.
+Strong winds up to 60 kmph can be expected over the island, particularly in Central hilly areas, Northern, North central, North-western and Southern provinces and in Trincomalee districts.
+Showers or thundershowers will occur at times over Sabaragamuwa, Central, Southern, Western and North-western provinces.
+Heavy falls about 100 mm can be expected at some places in the above areas.
+Showers or thundershowers may occur at several places after 2.00 p.m. in Easter and Uva provinces and in Polonnaruwa district.

 City Temperature (0C) Relative Humidity (%) Weather